OMWD Construction Projects

 A sewer pump station located near the south end of 4S Ranch Parkway near the 4S Ranch Sports Park and Stone Ranch Elementary School has been identified as in need of replacement.
 The existing pump station is nearing the end of its useful lifespan.
 The new pump station will be more suitable for local conditions, more efficient in its operation, and will increase reliability and safety.

-Construction of the new pump station began in September 2022 and is anticipated to be completed in summer 2024.
+Construction of the new pump station began in September 2022 and is anticipated to be completed in late 2024.
 Due to the location, work will take place in the daytime, between the hours of 7 a.m. and 5 p.m. and we do not anticipate any interruptions in service nor traffic impacts to the surrounding area.

 OMWD is committed to providing reliable service to its wastewater customers, and projects such as this are vital to ensure the continuity of our service.